sparq-ai/search-client-js/README.md

         lng:-106.31,
     }
 ])
 ```

-The above function accepts array of objects.
 Filter will be applied on the locations covered inside the formed polygonal area.

 ##### Skip

-`skip(...)` `[number, optional]` : `[skip]` is used in pagination to bypass a specified number of search results and then return the remaining results.
+`.skip(...)` `[number, optional]` : `.skip(...)` is used in pagination to bypass a specified number of search results and then return the remaining results.
 The default value set for `skip` is 0.

 ```
-.skip(<skip-value>)       //default 0
+searchClient.skip(0)
 ```

 ##### Count

-`count(...)` `[number, optional]` : Defines how many results you want to display on the search result page.
+`.count(...)` `[number, optional]` : Defines how many results you want to display on the search result page.
 The default value set is 30.

 ```
-.count(<value>)           //default 30
+searchClient.count(30)
 ```

 ##### Facet Count

-`facetCount(...)` `[number, optional]` : Defines the number of items you want to show for a defined facet.
+`.facetCount(...)` `[number, optional]` : Defines the number of items you want to show for a defined facet.
 The default count value for facets is set as 100.

 ```
-.facetCount(<value>)      //default 100
+searchClient.facetCount(100)
 ```

 ##### Sort

-`sort(...)` `[array, optional]` : It can be used to further sort the results.
+`.sort(...)` `[array, optional]` : It can be used to further sort the results.
 For example - Price low to high would display results starting from low price value to high.

 ```
-.sort(f1,f2,f3,...)
+searchClient.sort('-Price')
 ```
+The above function can be used to sort search results by price in descending order.

 ##### Typo Tolerance

-`typoTolerance(...)` `[number, optional]` : Results with typos can also be shown in search results.
+`.typoTolerance(...)` `[number, optional]` : Results with typos can also be shown in search results.
 By default, search queries with only 1 typo will be fetched.

 ```
-.typoTolerance(<value>)    //default 1
+searchClient.typoTolerance(1)
 ```

 ## Getting Help